 Great Smoky Mountains FAQ

 Winter is a great time to visit the Smoky Mountains, as the snow-capped peaks are simply breathtaking.
-However, peak season is during the summer months, when the weather is warm and perfect for hiking and enjoying the great outdoors.
+Peak season is during the summer months when the weather is warm and perfect for hiking and enjoying the great outdoors.
 This means it’s less likely to be packed during the winter months.

 Does it snow in the Smoky Mountains?

-Yes, at higher elevations, it snows in the Smoky Mountains.
-In fact, some of the highest areas such as the Newfound Gap receive an average of 69 inches of snow during the winter months.
+Yes, at higher elevations, which allows for skiing in the Smoky Mountains in places like Ober Gatlinburg.
+In fact, some of the highest areas, such as the Newfound Gap, receive an average of 69 inches of snow during the winter months.
 Snowfall is usually the heaviest in January and February, so if you’re planning to enjoy a few winter hikes, be sure to pack your snow gear!

 How cold does it get in the Smokies?

 The temperatures in the Smokies can vary depending on the time of year and elevation.
 During the winter months, the lows can dip below freezing, especially at higher elevations.
 However, in the summer, the temperatures are usually pleasant with highs in the 80s.
-Between lower and higher elevations, temperatures can sometimes vary as much as 10 to 20 degrees Fahrenheit.
+Between lower and higher elevations, temperatures can sometimes vary as much as 10 to 20°F.